VRehnberg/pypub/README.md

 # Pypub #

+**Note:** *This fork is meant for a specific project and will not be maintained for generic use.
+Below follows the original description.*

 Create epub's using python.
 Pypub is a python library to create epub files quickly without having to worry about the intricacies of the epub specification.

 # Installation #